-- Developing a signage program to enhance the signage in AMFACA, MRGCD, and City Open Space arroyos that delineate public use policies and prohibitions.
+- The City of Albuquerque's Office of Emergency Management prepared and submitted a grant application for the Federal Emergency Management Agency (FEMA) for funding to develop a flood alert system for installation in select flood control channels.
+The system would install water level monitors in the upstream sections of the channel that would upon getting wet, send a signal to activate sirens in downstream of the channels. - Developing a signage program to enhance the signage in AMFACA, MRGCD, and City Open Space arroyos that delineate public use policies and prohibitions.
 The Conservancy District ordered their signs, the City Open Space Division is also working with MRGCD to develop a similar sign, and AMAFCA is waiting for the ordinance to be passed and in effect then will order signs that will include the ordinance number and title. - AMAFCA, the MRGCD and City DMD continue to install fencing, gates, along with other barriers on their facility.
-Though, each storm channel is miles long and the persons who are unauthorized to use the channels will cut through fences, only a small percentage of the land area for these facilities can be secured.
+As each storm channel is miles long and persons who are unauthorized to use the channels will cut through fences, therefore only the gate access areas of these facilities can be secured.

-(5) Develop an estimated cost to implement the procedures, programs and capital improvements.
+(1) Develop an estimated cost to implement the procedures, programs and capital improvements.

-- The cost to develop and to implement the pilot storm water flow alert systems is \$475,000. - The cost to increase no trespassing signage for is estimated at \$20,000 to \$30,000 for each agency with stormwater channels including AMAFCA, MRGCD, and the City of Albuquerque. - The remaining services, including mapping, outreach and security patrols, were not costed out as part of the report as the agencies will build these services into their annual budget and will likely have to provide these measures for several budget years until a final working program is developed and an annual expense determined.
+- The cost to develop and to implement the pilot storm water flow alert systems is \$475,000. - The cost to increase no trespassing signage for is estimated at \$20,000 to \$30,000 for each agency with stormwater channels including AMAFCA, MRGCD, and the City of Albuquerque.

+• The remaining services, including mapping, outreach and security patrols, were not costed out as part of the report as the agencies will build these services into their annual budget and will likely have to provide these measures for several budget years until a final working program is developed and an annual expense determined.